-'The deployment of a fifth Costa ship in Asia in 2017, in addition to the two new fleet members that will be built specially for Costa Asia, will allow us to continue to significantly grow the Asian cruise market in particular China, which is set to become the second largest in the world by the end of the decade.'
+'The deployment of a fifth Costa ship in Asia in 2017 will be built specially for Costa Asia, will allow us to continue to significantly grow the Asian cruise market in particular China, which is set to become the second largest in the world by the end of the decade.'

 The 56,800 GT ship will then be drydocked in Shanghai for a refurbishment to customize the vessel for catering to local sourcing.
 Costa neoRomantica will head on first cruise dedicated to local market on April 24, 2017 from Shanghai.